craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Once per rest, you may use this weapon's special ability;

 #### Shortsword
-Shortswords are blades designed to be wielded in
+Shortswords are blades designed to be wielded in one hand during long-term combat.
+Usable by anyone who can identify the sharp and pointy parts, the shortsword is a staple of guards, mercenaries, and first-time adventurers.
+Shortswords deal 1d6 slashing or piercing damage.

+Shortswords are *heavy*.
+Once per rest, you may use this weapon's special ability;

 #### Handaxe
+Handaxes are the most common tool-turned-weapon.
+Designed to carve chunks from tougher material than flesh, the handaxe is a brutal weapon when used effectively.
+Handaxes deal 2d4 slashing damage.

+Handaxes are *heavy*
 ### Martial Melee Weapons
 ##### Blunts
 #### War Club